Aldarn/Battleships-Python/readme.md

 ==========

-This is probably over-engineered and over-ambitious given the time frame, hence the quality of the code has suffered.
+This is probably over-engineered and over-ambitious given the time frame, hence the quality of the code has suffered slightly.
 I wanted to try and create a production-like system; I believe the architecture is decent enough so maybe i'm halfway there?
+Some refactoring is definitely necessary, especially in the input parser service.

 There's several implementation details that could be debated such as: